Twitch Logo

 Twitch Logo 2012-2019

-In 2012, the service changed its name by removing the part related to television.
-Now, it is oriented towards collaborative processes occurring in real-time, with the ability not only to watch but also to participate.
+In 2012, the service changed its name by removing the television part.
+Now, it is oriented towards real-time collaborative processes, enabling not only observation but also participation.
 The company NX World developed the updated logo.

-The emblem depicts the company’s name as a combination of text and graphics.
+The emblem combines text and graphics to represent the company’s name.
 These are large geometric symbols forming the word “twitch.”
 It is made of white lowercase letters with purple shadows.
 The letters “T,” “w,” and “c” have a slanted lower left edge, and the letter “h” has a right upper corner.
 The unusual shadow outline signifies a “glitch,” a duplication of the image, creating a unique 3D effect.

 2019 – today